-The following are five such games that can help you remember grammar based on games instead of the old-fashioned way.
-The more memorable the lessons and games, the more you will take away from them.
+The following are five such games that can help you remember grammar effectively.
+The more memorable the lessons and language learning games, the more you will take away from them.

-Sorry, but these games are not for beginners.
-Once you reach an intermediate level and start to study the things that really make you think in the targeted language, the games can make it easier to understand.
+Sorry, but these language learning games are not for beginners.
+Once you reach an intermediate level and start to study the things that really make you think in your target language, the games can make it easier to understand.

 Sprint Review – 5 Minute Sessions